uutzinger/RasPi_InstallScripts/installSystem.md

 * Enable VNC, I2C, SPI, Camera

 ## Setup video to create display even when no display is attached
 BME210 optional
-Configure display resolution for VNC even when no monitor is attached to system
+Configure display resolution for VNC when no monitor is attached to the system
 ```
 sudo nano /boot/config.txt
 ```